 What is the difference between CDD and EDD?

-Both the processes have the same objective: To successfully identify customers and verify their identity to avoid discrepancies.
+Both processes have the same objective: to successfully identify customers and verify their identity to avoid discrepancies.
 But CDD follows less strict verification protocols that involve acquiring your customer’s identity and related details to assess their risk category.

 On the other hand, EDD is much stricter in conducting verification that happens when a customer falls under a high-risk category through the LYC risk rating system.